dougxc/openjdk-pr-canary/README.md

 * Build and test libgraal.

 If any of the above steps fail, the workflow fails and the owner of this repo is notified.
-To avoid repeated testing of a pull request commit, a test record is committed under [logs/](logs) for each tested commit.
+To avoid repeated testing of a pull request, a test record is committed under [tested-prs/](tested-prs) for each tested pull request.